vinceskahan/weewx-getting-started/README.md

 This does not happen in realtime, it happens only periodically based on how you have the 'archive_interval' configuration item set in weewx.conf.

 > [!CAUTION]
-> Setting your archive_interval too low (fast) can interfere with weewx operation on slow systems.
+> Setting the archive_interval value too low (fast) can interfere with weewx operation on slow systems.

 ### Integrating WeeWX With Your Web Server

-WeeWX does not come with a web server of its own.
-It is expected that the user will install and configure a web server of their choice so that WeeWX can save its generated web pages and images into a directory the web server can read.
-This is frequently the source of some initial issues, which can be hard to work through for users not familiar with how web servers or unix permissions work.
+Integrating WeeWX with a web server can be very frustrating for new users, who frequently run into unix permissions misconfiguration issues.

+In short:
-In short - WeeWX runs as a unprivileged user ('weewx' for a packaged installation) that needs to be able to write to a directory owned by the web server process (which may differ depending on which web server you install).
+* WeeWX runs as an unprivileged user ('weewx' for a packaged installation)
+* which needs to be able to write to a directory owned by the web server process
+* which in turn runs as a 'different' unix user
+* lastly, WeeWX needs to be able to write to the web server's HTML document tree

 WeeWX does not require any particular web server package.
-It only needs to be able to write to the web server's HTML document tree.

-  There are so many web server variants that it is impossible to list the differences here, but typically users install 'nginx' or 'apache' or whatever is their preferred package.
+Users typically install 'nginx' or 'apache' although any web server package will work.

-* For nginx on a debian(ish) system, one way to do so is [HERE](integrate-weewx-with-nginx.md)
+* For nginx on a debian(ish) system, one method to configure nginx is [HERE](integrate-weewx-with-nginx.md)
-* For more possibilities see the [WeeWX User's Guide](https://www.weewx.com/docs/5.2/usersguide/webserver/).
+* Alternate configurations are discussed in detail in the [WeeWX User's Guide](https://www.weewx.com/docs/5.2/usersguide/webserver/).

 > [!TIP]
->Initially it is helpful to set debug=1 in weewx.conf to make the debugging information more verbose to help you get things integrated successfully.
+>Initially it is helpful to set debug=1 in `weewx.conf` to make the debugging information more verbose to help you get things integrated successfully.

 ### Viewing Log Files